IcyIce-FSDev/twitch_chat_bot/README.md

 ## Current function

 - Bot will receive and record data from Twitch chats.
 It will store them in a folder base storage system.
-Will have limited number of commands and possibly the ability to respond by chatGPT

 ## Commands list